Going Where Maine’s Famous Plein Air Painters Went

 They speak of the light and the rugged waves; Winslow Homer.
 They speak of the light and the old ways; Wyeth, NC, Andrew, and Jamie.

 I wanted to get high on Maine too so I headed north toward Maine for little R&R in under “Plein Air” skies.
+This is the state for painting en plein air!

 “Plein Air” is French for painting in the great outdoors.
 Before paints became available in tubes, landscape completed the work indoors after sketching outdoors.